xtrasee/cse15l-lab-reports/lab-report-1-week-2.md

 - Once you do your account Lookup, you should be able to find your own course-specific account.
 It should look something like cs15lwi22zz@ieng6.ucsd.edu but with the zz replaced with your own letters.

-- Then type the following into the terminal: ssh cs15lwi22zz@ieng6.ucsd.edu.
+- Then type the following into the terminal: ```ssh cs15lwi22zz@ieng6.ucsd.edu```.
 Next type in yes and it should give you a prompt to enter your password.

 - Once you are connected, it should look like this: